Keeping Data Private

 Cookie: foo=bar

-Servers can also set multiple cookies and also set parameters like expiration dates, but this Set-Cookie / Cookie mechanism is the core principle.
+Servers can set multiple cookies, and also set parameters like expiration dates, but this Set-Cookie / Cookie transaction as shown in Figure 1 is the core principle.

 Let’s use cookies to write a login system for our guest book.
 Each user will be identified by a long random number stored in the token cookie.This random.random call returns a decimal number with 53 bits of randomness.
 That’s not great; 256 bits is typically the goal.
 And random.random is not a secure random number generator: by observing enough tokens you can predict future values and use those to hijack accounts.
 A real web application must use a cryptographically secure random number generator for tokens.
 The server will either extract a token from the Cookie header, or generate a new one for new visitors: